atlasphp/Atlas.Query/docs/other.md

 - If both `LIMIT` and `OFFSET` are present, it will be translated as an `OFFSET ...
 ROWS FETCH NEXT ...
 ROWS ONLY` clause.
-In this case there *must* be an `ORDER BY` clause, as the limiting clause is a sub-clause of `ORDER BY`.
+In this case there *must* be an `ORDER BY` clause, as the offset clause is a sub-clause of `ORDER BY`.

-## PostgreSQL Considerations

-The _Insert_, _Update_, and _Delete_ methods expose a `returning()` method that sets a RETURNING clause on the query.
-This clause will be honored by Postgres but will cause errors on other database backends.

 ## Identifier Quoting